sema005/KoronaOversikt/Readme.md

 ## Project structure

 Almost all are in App.js and then we have a modal in /modals.
-The modal is when u click on the box u get more information
+The modal is when u click on the box u get more information about the country